 Step 3: Start moving the unallocated volume closer to your C drive.
 Right press on C drive and opt to "Resize/Move."

 Step 4: Move your arrows to add the unallocated volume to your C drive.
-Tap the "Apply" button.
+Tap the "Apply" button, and then you will have a bigger volume.

 During shrinking a partition, all the ordinary files are relocated on your disk by default to create unallocated space windows 11 10.
 However, it doesn't require reformatting the disk to shrink any partition.
 Instead, just follow the step-by-step guide below to proceed with it.